-We also learn from Zsuzsanna Nagy, Director of the Hygiene, that the company is currently conducting pilot studies in a designated ward of a hospital.
+We also learn from Zsuzsanna Nagy, Director of Hygiene, that the company is currently conducting pilot studies in a designated ward of a hospital.
 Based on samples taken from wipes and mops the microbiological community in the area is continuously monitored.
-This allows detection of pathogens and immediate intervention like changing chemicals, increasing the concentration of the chemical, or using the in-house developed UV disinfection equipment.
+This allows the detection of pathogens and immediate intervention like changing chemicals, increasing the concentration of the chemical, or using the in-house developed UV disinfection equipment.

 The benefits of next-generation sequencing